 “I do love you Tony and I think I always will, but I don’t like you.” and I sat back to drink my tea, calm and relieved.
 I knew this time that it was finally over.

-Watch out for the last (hopefully) Part.
+Watch out for the next part here

 (1) Psychosis: It’s sometimes possible to identify the cause of psychosis as a specific mental health condition, such as: severe depression – some people (me) with depression also have symptoms of psychosis when they’re very depressed.
 Psychosis can also be triggered by eg a traumatic experience.